LumoSQL/not-forking/README.md

 * If *Combined Project* has changed files in *Upstream*, how can you then merge the changes and any new changes made in *Upstream*?

-This is how pressure arises to separate *Upstream* project code from its repository and maintain it within the *Combined Project* tree, because in the short term it is just simpler.
+The developer now has good reasons to separate *Upstream* project code from its repository and maintain it within the *Combined Project* tree, because in the short term it is just simpler.
 But that brings the very big problem of the Reluctant Project Fork.
 A Reluctant Project Fork, or "vendoring" as the [Debian Project](https://debian.org) calls it, is where *Combined Project's* version of *Upstream* starts to drift from the original *Upstream*.
-Nobody wants to maintain code that is currently being maintained by its original authors if it can be avoided, but it can become complicated to avoid that.
+Nobody wants to maintain code that is currently being maintained by its original authors, but it can become complicated to avoid that.
 Not-Forking makes this a much easier problem to solve.

-Not-forking addresses more complicated scenarios, such as when two unrelated projects are upstream of *Combined Project*:
+Not-forking also addresses more complicated scenarios, such as when two unrelated projects are upstream of *Combined Project*: